jchapuis/fullstackscala-scaladays2025/slides.md

   private def middlewareStack(routes: HttpRoutes[IO]): HttpApp[IO] = ???
 ```

+^ - so how do we build a http4s server with tapir
-^ - here for the sake of simplicity we only implement the internationalization endpoint
+ - here for the sake of simplicity we'll only implement the internationalization endpoint
  - it's a cats-effect IOApp, we mix in the endpoints definition
  - the entrypoint is the run method
  - we first define the app resource, it needs an internationalization service, for which I am using a small nice library called Babel, hence the name